Baegot: Roads

 Jeongwang IC in the third Seoul-Incheon Expressway reaches Baegot New Town.
 The town has a road network that includes Wolgot IC in the Yeongdong Expressway and 77 National Highway.
 The West Coast~Gun-ja Road and Wolgot Bridge are scheduled to expand.

-Siheung City is carrying out a traffic improvement project in Baegot New town budgeted at about 500 billion won.
+Siheung is carrying out a traffic improvement project in Baegot New town budgeted at about 500 billion won.
 The project includes eight phases, including expansion into the coastal roads and the establishment of a bypass road to the Seohaean Expressway.
 The expansion of Jeongwang IC and the construction of Wolgot IC were completed in September 2017.
 Construction is underway to expand Sorae road connecting Incheon Nonhyeon District in the first half of 2018 and the first phase of the Bonghwa Road (Dongwon road intersection to Mayu road intersection) is to be completed in October 2018.
 By the first half of 2020, all construction projects are scheduled to be completed including the 8-lane extension of the Wolgot-Sincheon IC and the 12-lane extension of the 2.5 km.

 Bus

 Bus 3400 provides the fastest connection between Baegot and Gangnam.
-Currently, the route is operating in Baegot - Seocho - Seoul National Univ. of Education - Gangnam Station - Sadang - Baegot.
+Currently, the route is operating in Baegot - Seocho - Seoul National Univ. of Education - Gangnam station - Sadang - Baegot.
 As of April 2018, the weekday dispatch interval was 40–50 minutes.